Parity-Dollar/TillieDollar/README.md

 ## How the TILLIE Works

 The TILLIE Currency is borderless around the world that deposit and withdrawal TILLIE currency.
 The smart contract has a $10K KYC/AML limit per transaction.
-Anyone (hedge funds, traders, etc.) who wants to facilitate an amount larger than $10K in one trench can contact the USBD team for more details.
+Anyone (hedge funds, traders, etc.) who wants to facilitate an amount larger than $10K in one trench can contact the TILLIE team for more details.

 ![image](https://github.com/Parity-Dollar/ByDzyneBlockchainDollar/blob/main/images/USBD-X-V1.png)